avoimet-oppimateriaalit-ry-arkisto/vapaa-matikka/content/pictures/readme.txt

 Kuvat tehd‰‰n TikZill‰.
+Valokuvat ovat asia erikseen.
 Pictures will be made with TikZ.
+This does not include photographs.